orcodeep/CSAPP/labs/malloc/malloclab-handout(2)/malloclab-handout/README.md

 # Implementation

+## Heap start and end

+**Prologue allocation**

+When you initialize the heap in `mm_init()`, you create a prologue block:

+- Header: size = minimal block size (e.g., 16 bytes), allocated = 1
+- Optional footer: doesn’t matter, can be 0

+You then increment current_avail past the prologue block so that allocations start after the prologue.<br>
+And you also set the `if prev allocated` flag in the block that current_avail ptr points to.
+- So that when a new block is allocated it already knows if its predecessor block is allocated or free.
+- This ensures that when the first free block appears, it will never try to coalesce backward into the prologue.

+You also mark the current addr of current_avail as `heapStart` global.
+- `heapEnd` is always just the current_avail ptr.
+- `mm_check()` will traverse the blocks between `heapStart` and `current_avail`.

+**Nothing “special” in the prologue itself**

+The prologue is just a normal allocated block; it doesn’t store a pointer or magic value.

+It’s not meant to be freed, but you don’t need to protect it:
+- You assume the allocator code never frees the prologue.
+- The programmer can’t access it anyway, because allocations start after it.

+## freelist

 We will have powers of 2 divisions of lists.

 The index into the freelist array = 31 - __builtin_clz(size)